nilearn/nilearn/doc/introduction.rst

 On top of this guide, there is a lot of content available outside of ``nilearn`` that could be of interest to new-comers:

-1. `An introduction to fMRI <https://www.cs.mtsu.edu/~xyang/fMRIHandBook.pdf>`_ by Russel Poldrack, Jeanette Mumford and Thomas Nichols.
+1.  `An introduction to fMRI <https://www.cs.mtsu.edu/~xyang/fMRIHandBook.pdf>`_
+    by Russel Poldrack, Jeanette Mumford and Thomas Nichols.

-2. (For French readers) `An introduction to cognitive neuroscience <https://psy3018.github.io/intro.html>`_ given at the University of Montréal.

-3. The documentation of ``scikit-learn`` explains each method with tips on practical use and examples: :sklearn:`\ `.
+2. The documentation of ``scikit-learn`` explains each method with tips on practical use and examples: :sklearn:`\ `.
     While not specific to neuroimaging, it is often a recommended read.

-4. (For Python beginners) A quick and gentle introduction to scientific computing with Python with the `scientififc Python lectures <https://lectures.scientific-python.org/>`_.
+3. (For Python beginners) A quick and gentle introduction to scientific computing with Python with the `scientififc Python lectures <https://lectures.scientific-python.org/>`_.
     Moreover, you can use ``nilearn`` with `Jupyter <https://jupyter.org/>`_ notebooks or `IPython <https://ipython.org/>`_ sessions.
 They provide an interactive environment that greatly facilitates debugging and visualisation.

 Besides, you can find help on :neurostars:`neurostars <>` for questions